a6h15hek/a6h15hek/blogs/the-time-machine.md

 unique_id: ID02-02-2025
 type: blog
 published_on: 02 February 2025
-title: The Time Machine
+title: The Time Machine - Chapter I
-description: A fiction that can be reality.
+description: A fiction that could be reality.
+It describes how a real time machine could work and what happens when we send an object into the past.
 keywords: time, space
-draft: true
+draft: false
 ---

 # The Time Machine